Stone Duality for Monads: Introduction

+Now, before we can state our duality result, we must address the notion of morphism we take between our internal categories, wherein lies the second twist.
+On the monad side, we take a standard notion of monad morphism corresponding to interpretations of algebraic theories.
+On the geometric side however, the notion of morphism we need is \emph{not} functors, but rather \emph{retrofunctors} \cite{NiuSpivak2025,Aguiar1997-ha,Ahman2016-fu,Ahman2017-gq}.
+Roughly speaking, a retrofunctor $\bb{C} \rightsquigarrow \bb{D}$ takes objects from $\bb{C}$ to $\bb{D}$, but takes morphisms from $\bb{D}$ to $\bb{C}$.
+We can now state our first main contribution, though here lies the final twist: there is a contravariant \emph{adjunction}, and not equivalence(!), between the category of ranked monads on $\Set$ and the category $\LocRetro$ of $\Loc$-internal categories and retrofunctors, as well as its finitary cousin replacing internalization in $\Loc$ by $\Top$.

+These are merely adjunctions because on the geometric side we assumed the environment is \emph{deterministic}, but any algebraic theory with a commutative binary operation---such as the theory of non-deterministic finite choice---cannot be modeled by a deterministic environment \cite{Uustalu2015-sv}, and so their corresponding environment under our adjunction is the trivial space, from which it is impossible to recover the original theory.

-In general, for a ranked monad $T$, the monad $\Gamma(\nm{LB}T)$ amounts to completing $T$ with \emph{prescience}\footnote{in reverence to the rollback feature of the package management system nix, we may call this the \emph{nixification} of $T$.}: To each term $t \in TA$, there is a new operation $\bar{t}$ which intuitively performs $t$, keeps track of the result, and then rolls back the state of the system to just before performing $t$.
-Such monads were characterised by the first-named author in \cite{Garner2024-yc,Garner2025-hr} as the \emph{cartesian closed} monads, i.e., those whose categories of Eilenberg-Moore algebras are cartesian closed.
-In the other direction, the source map of the localic behaviour category $\nm{LB}T$ is always a local homeomorphism, and the locale of objects is always \emph{strongly zero-dimensional} in the sense of Johnstone \cite{Johnstone1997-ry} (also called \emph{ultraparacompact} by Van Name \cite{Van-Name2013-tn}).
-Following a common terminology among $C^\ast$-algebraists~\cite[Definition~2.2.4]{Paterson1999Groupoids}, we term localic categories satisfying these conditions \emph{ample}.
-It turns out that the cartesian closed monads and the ample localic groupoids are precisely the fixpoints of the adjunction $\Gamma \dashv \nm{LB}$, which thus restricts to an equivalence between the two.
+In general, for a ranked monad $T$, the recovered back-and-forth monad completes $T$ with \emph{prescience}: To each term $t \in TA$, there is a new operation $\bar{t}$ which---intuitively---performs $t$, keeps track of the result, and then rolls back the state of the environment to just before performing $t$.
+Monads admitting such \emph{prescient computations} were characterised by the first-named author in \cite{Garner2024-yc,Garner2025-hr} as the \emph{cartesian closed} monads, i.e., those whose categories of Eilenberg-Moore algebras are cartesian closed.
+On the other side of the adjunction, the category we obtain from a monad satisfies what we term \emph{ampleness} (definition \ref{defn:ample-category}), to use the terminology of $C^\ast$-algebraists~\cite[Definition~2.2.4]{Paterson1999Groupoids}.
+The cartesian closed monads and the ample localic categories are precisely the fixpoints of our Stone adjunction, which thus restricts to an equivalence that constitutes the \emph{Stone duality for monads} of the title, and our second main result.

-This equivalence is the \emph{Stone duality for monads} of the title.
-The nomenclature is justified by the fact that this duality extends the classical duality of Boolean algebras and Stone (= totally disconnected compact Hausdorff) spaces.
-On the one hand, each Stone space is the space of objects of a topological (and hence localic) category with only identity transitions; and on the other, each Boolean algebra has an associated finitary monad of distributions over it~\cite{Bergman1991-cc}.
-Now restricting our Stone duality for monads to these two classes of objects re-finds the classical duality of Stone.